The Insiders Guide to French Wine Gifts for the Holidays

 PASS THE PORT: But life does not end with the dessert course!
 An original and welcome gift would be a bottle of Port wine.

-• You might wish to give the Port in a basket with a cheese assortment, say Camembert and a flavorful goat cheese such as Valençay, or a robust Cheddar, and perhaps some apples.
+• You might wish to give the Port in a basket with a cheese assortment, say Camembert, and a flavorful goat cheese such as Valençay, or a robust Cheddar, and perhaps some apples.
 Your retailer may have other suggestions from the celebrated 2011 vintage, but I doubt that they would be ready to drink this young.